FlatlinerDOA/OpenQ/README.md

 }
 </pre>

+## License

-The license for this is MIT.
+The license for OpenQ is MIT, please refer to the LICENSE.MD for further information.

 Andrew Chisholm